 By camping below 3500′ and at designated campsites, we stress the environment less in heavily used areas.
 If we learn how to pick and manage at-large campsites well, we can limit our impact.

 Obviously, for groups, two people will have less impact than 20 people (hopefully).
-Thus, again, for groups, keeping in mind that maybe a good group size is four or fewer—a good balance between companionship and safety with limited impact on the environment.
+Thus, again, for groups, keeping in mind that a good group size is four—a good balance between companionship and safety with limited impact on the environment.

 There are many ways to highlight how we act and stand by the core idea of Leave No Trace, but it is a mindset before a list of rules to follow.
 For us, the attitude is always to want your experience to be one in which you didn’t know we were there.
 Simple.
 No garbage, no cut trees, well-dug catholes, not trampling vegetation, dowsing our fire until it’s cold out, being quiet, keeping pets under control, respecting wildlife so you can experience it too, and much more.

 EVERY hiker or backpacker should become aware of the principles of Leave No Trace.
 It will make your experience in the backcountry richer!

 Catskill NatGeo Map